Eyehavelived/Team_4-Unit_Selection/unit-selection-app/graphql/back-end.md

 ## Installation and Running Migrations
 When first installing the workspace on your machine, you will need to run a db-migration to create and populate the database on your local workspace.

+## API Development
+Queries to mysql is handled through Knex, with the full documentation accessible at http://knexjs.org/